Mickey Gilley: Recording career in the 1970s before Urban Cowboy

-Recording career in the 1980s with the success of Urban Cowboy
+Career in the 1980s with the success of Urban Cowboy

-By 1980, Gilley decided to come up with a new sound, to bring him the country crossover success that so many other country singers (including Eddie Rabbitt, Juice Newton, Kenny Rogers, and Dolly Parton) were experiencing at the time.
-His career was given a second go-around when one of his recordings was featured in the box-office-selling film Urban Cowboy.
-The song was the country remake of the soul standard "Stand by Me".
-As the movie was becoming successful, so was "Stand by Me".
-The song rose to the top of the country charts in 1980, and hit the Top 5 of the Adult Contemporary charts, and in addition made the Pop Top 40.
+By 1980, Gilley sought the crossover success that many country stars (including Eddie Rabbitt, Juice Newton, Kenny Rogers, The Oak Ridge Boys, and Dolly Parton) were experiencing.
+His career got new life when his cover of the soul standard "Stand by Me" was used in Urban Cowboy.
+As the movie became successful, so did "Stand by Me".
+It topped the country charts, hit the Top 5 on the Adult Contemporary charts, and made the Pop Top 40.
+He also tried his hand at acting, taking a dramatic role in an episode of The Fall Guy in 1982 ("The Silent Partner"); he later returned to the series in a cameo as himself.

-"Room Full of Roses", "True Love Ways", and "You Don't Know Me" also hit the Billboard Hot 100; additionally, "Bring It On Home To Me", "That's All That Matters", and "Talk to Me" bubbled under (at 101, 101 and 106, respectively).
-A string of six number-ones on the country chart followed the success of Urban Cowboy.
-Gilley's other country No. 1s include "True Love Ways", "A Headache Tomorrow (Or a Heartache Tonight)", "You Don't Know Me", and "Lonely Nights".
-He never had any other pop hits though.
-In 1983, he had other country hits, like "Fool For Your Love"; "Paradise Tonight", a duet with Charly McClain; and "Talk to Me" (not to be confused with the Stevie Nicks hit of the same name).
-All of these songs from 1983 were No. 1 country hits for Gilley.
-In 1984, he had a single, which just missed topping the country chart called "You've Really Got a Hold on Me".
-Another hit followed in the form of a duet with Charly McClain, "Candy Man", and a solo hit with "Too Good To Stop Now", both of which made the Top 5 that year.
+His country hits "Room Full of Roses", "True Love Ways", and "You Don't Know Me" also made the Pop chart, and "Bring It On Home To Me", "That's All That Matters", and "Talk to Me" bubbled under (at 101, 101 and 106, respectively).
+A string of six country number-ones followed the success of Urban Cowboy, including "True Love Ways", "A Headache Tomorrow (Or a Heartache Tonight)", "You Don't Know Me", and "Lonely Nights".
+"Fool For Your Love"; "Paradise Tonight", a duet with Charly McClain; and "Talk to Me" (not to be confused with the Stevie Nicks hit of the same name) were all No. 1 country hits for Gilley during 1983.
+In 1984, he just missed topping the country chart with "You've Really Got a Hold on Me", and another hit followed in the form of another duet with Charly McClain, "Candy Man", and a solo hit, "Too Good To Stop Now", both of which made the Top 5.

-The year 1985 brought Top 10s with "I'm the One Mama Warned You About" and "You've Got Something on Your Mind", followed by a Top 5 with "Your Memory Ain't What It Used To Be", and a Top 10 with "Doo-Wah Days" in 1986.
-"Doo-Wah Days" was Gilley's last Top 10 hit on the country charts, as a new breed of George Strait-inspired Country singers called the "Traditionalists" were moving into Nashville, like Clint Black, Patty Loveless, Reba McEntire, and Randy Travis.
-Not only was his chart success fading, but Gilley had a series of financial problems that led to the closing of his club in Pasadena, Texas.
+The year 1985 brought Top 10 hits with "I'm the One Mama Warned You About" and "You've Got Something on Your Mind", followed by the Top 5 "Your Memory Ain't What It Used To Be", and another Top 10 with "Doo-Wah Days" in 1986, his last Top 10 hit, as a new breed of "Traditionalists" moved into Nashville, including Clint Black, Patty Loveless, Reba McEntire, and Randy Travis.
+Not only was his chart success fading, but Gilley had a series of financial problems that led to the closing of his club.

-In 1988, Gilley signed with Airborne Records and released an album, Chasin' Rainbows, which resulted in his last Top 40 country hit in "She Reminded Me of You", which made No. 23 that year.
+In 1988, Gilley signed with Airborne and released an album, Chasin' Rainbows, which resulted in his last Top 40 country hit, "She Reminded Me of You", which made No. 23 that year.

 In a career that included 15 years of chart success, Gilley had 17 No. 1 country hits.